eavonius/powerdelivery/credentials.markdown

   {% highlight powershell %}PS> Start-Delivery MyApp Release Production -UseCredentials "MYDOMAIN\opsuser"{% endhighlight %}
 </div>

+**TIP**: Depending on whether you are using DNS names, NetBIOS names, or IP addresses for hosts; you may need to specify [additional connection settings](environments.html#connection_settings) on your environment nodes if you encounter PowerShell remoting errors.

 <a name="using_credentials_in_roles"></a>

 ## Using credentials in roles